 This condensation process is completed in a cooling system, and the resulting water is returned to the reactor core to start the cycle all over again.

 This cycle of heating, steam generation, turbine drive, and electricity production is constantly repeated to maintain a constant supply of electrical power.

 In addition, control and security systems are implemented to monitor and regulate the nuclear reaction, guaranteeing the safe operation of the plant.

 Types of Nuclear Reactors

-There are different types of nuclear reactors, all fission, to different nuclear power plants.
+There are different types of nuclear reactors, all fission.
 The UN classifies them as follows:

 The pressurized water reactor (PWR and VVER).
-They use high-pressure water to produce steam for steam generators.
+They use high pressure water to produce steam for steam generators.
 They have three circuits.
-It is a kindof light water reactor.

-The gas-cooled reactor (GCR: AGR and Magnox): They use graphite as a moderator of neutrons and carbon dioxide in the gaseous state as a coolant.
+The gas-cooled reactor (GCR: AGR and Magnox): They use graphite as a neutron moderator and gaseous carbon dioxide as a coolant.

-The fast reactor (LBR, or LMFBR): It does not decelerate the neutrons of the chain reaction and cools with liquid sodium.
+The fast reactor (LBR, or LMFBR): It does not slow down the neutrons of the chain reaction and cools with liquid sodium.
 They are in the prototype and research phase.

 Molten salt reactors: They are a developing technology that uses a mixture of molten salt as coolant and fuel.